Mellanox/linux-sysinfo-snapshot/README-sysinfo-snapshot.txt

 	- dummy_paths - contains all not existing internal files (/paths)
 	- dummy_external_paths - contains all not existing external files (/paths)
 	- ...
+- Directory etc_udev_rulesd	- contains all files under /etc/udev/rules.d
+- Directory ethtool_S		- contains all files which are generated from invoking ethtool -S <interface>
+- Directory firmware		- contains all firmware files (mst dump files and flint output) (included only if -fw|--firmware flag is provided)
 - Directory ibdiagnet		- contains all ibdiagnet command out files (included only if IB fabric and -no_ib flag is not provided)
+- Directory lib_udev_rulesd	- contains all files under /lib/udev/rules.d
 - Other Helping Files, e.g. external files.